Enqurance/CS4248_Project/README.md

 ## Data Augmentation

-In our project, we design a explanation-augmented fine-tuning strategy, where we ultilize an off-the-shelf LLM (theoretically, any model can be used, and we use GPT-4o-mini in our implementation) to automaticall synthesizing the required explanation data that serves as additional label for model finetuning.
+In our project, we design an explanation-augmented fine-tuning strategy, where we utilize an off-the-shelf LLM (theoretically, any model can be used, and we use GPT-4o-mini in our implementation, which has been approved during the project consultation meeting) to automatically synthesize the required explanation data that serves as additional label for model finetuning.
 Specifically, we use the API model to provide explanations for data items in the SQuAD dataset based on their context, questions, and answers.
 The script used for generating augmented data is located in the augmentation directory.
 To begin, export your OPENAI_API_KEY as an environment variable.
 Then, run the script from the root directory of the project to generate the augmented data.